Improved Approximation Algorithms for the Expanding Search Problem: The Unweighted Case

+We first give an approximation algorithm for the special case where all vertex weights are equal to~$1$, i.e., we show the following result.

-\begin{theorem} There is a polynomial-time $2e$-approximation algorithm for the unweighted expanding search problem. \end{theorem}
+\begin{theorem} There is a polynomial-time~$2\mathrm{e}$-approximation algorithm for the unweighted expanding search problem. \end{theorem}

-In the unweighted case, each edge $e\in E$ has an arbitrary length $\length_e\in \mathbb{N}_{>0}$ but $w_v = 1$ for all $v \in V$.
-Our algorithm is an adaptation of the approximation algorithm of Chaudhuri et al.~\cite{chaudhuri2003paths} for the Traveling Repairperson Problem where the task is to find a path in an undirected graph with edge lengths that minimizes the sum of latencies of the vertices.
+Our algorithm is an adaptation of the approximation algorithm by Chaudhuri et al.~\cite{chaudhuri2003paths} for the pathwise search problem, where the objective is to find a path in an undirected graph with edge lengths that minimizes the sum of latencies of the vertices.

-Like the approximation algorithm of Chaudhuri et al.~\cite{chaudhuri2003paths}, our approximation algorithm is based on the approximate solutions of several $k$-minimum spanning tree ($k$-MST) instances, but the way how these approximate solutions are combined into an approximate solution of the original problem differs.
-In the rooted version of the $k$-MST problem, we are given an unweighted connected graph $G = (V,E)$ with a designated root vertex $r \in V$ and non-negative edge lengths $\length_e \in \mathbb{N}_{\geq 0}$, $e \in E$.
-Let $\mathcal{T}_k$ denote the set of all trees $T = (V_T, E_T)$ that are subgraphs of $G$ with $|V_T| = k$ and $r \in V_T$.
-The $k$-MST problem asks to compute a tree $T \in \mathcal{T}_k$ that minimizes $\length(T) = \sum_{e \in E_T} \length_e$.
-This problem is $\mathsf{NP}$-complete; see Ravi et al.~\cite{RaviSMRR94}.
+Like the approximation algorithm of Chaudhuri et al., our approach is based on approximate solutions to several~$k$-minimum spanning tree ($k$-MST) instances.
+However, the way in which these approximate solutions are combined to form an approximate solution to the original problem differs.
+In the rooted version of the~$k$-MST problem, we are given an unweighted connected graph~$G = (V,E)$ with a designated root vertex~$r \in V$ and non-negative edge lengths~$\length_e \in \mathbb{N}$,~$e \in E$.
+Let~$\mathcal{T}_k$ denote the set of all trees~$T = (V_T, E_T)$ that are subgraphs of~$G$ with~$|V_T| = k$ and~$r \in V_T$.
+The~$k$-MST problem is concerned with finding a tree~$T \in \mathcal{T}_k$ that minimizes~$\length(T) = \sum_{e \in E_T} \length_e$.
+This problem is~$\mathsf{NP}$-complete, as shown by Ravi et al.~\cite{RaviSMRR94}.